 Which is why I came to use the drone excessively to tag enemies (snipers above all) and I needed to, since the woods are usually pretty dense and seeing what’s ahead is not always easy, even when using the rifle scope.

 Of course, you also have a machine gun, but my secondary weapon of choice is the compound bow, which is silent and deadly at close range and felt very Far Cry Primal.
 Try it, if you can.
 It feels awesome.
 As for ammunition, you won’t find arrows in the open world, only the components, which meant that there were a number of times when I ran out of ammo and had to retreat or try taking down the remainder of my enemies with my silenced gun, rifle or by stealthily approaching and ending them with my hunting knife.
 Not an easy feat.

-Well, the supporting cast is as cliché as the story (you’ll definitely know who’s the secret big bad the moment you meet him, even if you haven’t paid attention to the story before), so let me just mention in their favor that both ladies aiding Jon in his quest are pretty badass and that his brother Robert is a jerk.
+Well, the supporting cast is as cliché as the story (you’ll definitely know who the secret big bad is the moment you meet him, even if you haven’t paid attention to the story before), so let me just mention in their favor that both ladies aiding Jon in his quest are pretty badass and that his brother Robert is a jerk.

 Sniper: Ghost Warrior 3 is not the greatest game in the world and the bugs are really, really annoying, but I think I’ll be playing the rest of the side missions anyway.

-There was supposed to be a multiplayer-option available sometimes, but the game launched in April and I bought it in July still without the multiplayer-option.
+There was supposed to be a multiplayer-option available sometime, but the game launched in April and I bought it in July still without the multiplayer-option.
 Keeping in mind the current bugs that is maybe for the best.
 So I’ll be keeping myself busy with playing the excellent coop-missions in SNIPER ELITE 4.